su83/cask-tracker/README.rst

 Cask Tracker is one such application built by the team at Cask that provides the ability to track data ingested either through Cask Hydrator or a Custom CDAP Application and provide input to data governance processes on a cluster.
 It includes this data about "the data":

 - Metadata

--- Tags, Properties, Schema for CDAP Datasets and Programs -- System and User
+ - Tags, Properties, Schema for CDAP Datasets and Programs
+ - System and User

 - Data Quality

--- Metadata that include Feed-level and Field-level quality metrics of datasets
+ - Metadata that include feed-level and field-level quality metrics of datasets

 - Data Usage Statistics

--- Usage statistics of dataset and programs.
+ - Usage statistics of dataset and programs

 Getting Started
 ===============